 One look at Kjetil and you’d understand why he’s the perfect man to curate the Scandinavian Man’s Wardrobe Capsule Collection.
 He’s just got it down pat.
 Crisp whites, perfect tailoring and touches of brown leather; how can you go wrong?
 So here you go: the 20 items every Scandinavian man (or Scandi-man wannabe) needs in his closet, hand-picked by Kjetil.

-A classic brief.
-These are from Swedish brand The White Briefs and are made out of 100% organic cotton.
+The White Briefs and are made out of 100% organic cotton.
 A must have in any man’s wardrobe.

 This crew neck t-shirt, also from The White Briefs, is a true wardrobe staple.
 Made out of a soft cotton-cashmere blend, it will go with everything and anything!